GatorSense/MorphExperiments/README.md

 # Morphological Neural Networks

 This is the repository for the current experiments on MNNs in the Machine Learning and Sensing Lab.
-These experiments build of the work done in Xu (2023).
+These experiments build off the work done in Xu (2023).

 ## Instructions to run